 - 2. Make sure your home is a safe, blind-proofed environment

-- 3. Don’t stop them from bumping into things altogether- it is an important part of their learning
+- 3. Don’t stop the blind dog from bumping into things altogether- it is an important part of their learning

-- 8. Don’t confine them to their “safe zone”
+- 8. Don’t confine blind dogs to their “safe zone”

-- 10. Make sure they have lots of enrichment
+- 10. Make sure a blind dog has lots of enrichment

 - 12. Other gear that may be handy for your blind dog